Southern Railway Maunsell Carriage No.1365

 In 1944 the carriage was again renumbered, as 6802, on being requisitioned for use as an ambulance coach.

-In 1947 four of the Restaurant Diners were rebuilt as Kitchen Buffet cars, and No.1365 was among the coaches selected to be rebuilt as composite dining saloons to accompany them.
+In 1947 four of the First Class Kitchen/Restaurant Cars were rebuilt as Kitchen Buffet cars, and No.1365 was among the coaches selected to be rebuilt as diagram 2658 Composite Dining Saloons to accompany them; it was outshopped in July 1947.
 It was divided into two equal saloons, one end seating 24 first-class diners in loose chairs, and the other 31 third-class passengers in fixed seats, all with tables.
-It then received the number 7841, and was coupled to 7864 (also preserved on the Bluebell).
+It then received the number 7841 and was coupled to the modified 7864 (also preserved on the Bluebell).

-On arrival on the Bluebell it was again coupled to 7864, as a static buffet arrangement.
-It was returned to passenger traffic in 1970 as No.1365, running sporadically as required, until withdrawn from traffic pending a major overhaul.
+On arrival on the Bluebell it was again coupled to 7864 and used in a static buffet arrangement.
+It was returned to passenger traffic in 1970 (in plain olive green livery with modern BR self-adhesive white numerals) as No.1365, running sporadically as required, until withdrawn from traffic pending a major overhaul.

 Return to Bluebell Home Page, to the Timetable or to Special Events

 Carriages & Wagons - Intro - Stock Lists: Carriages & Wagons - Carriage Fleet Review - Technical Pages - C&W Works News

 Visitor Info. - Museum - Trust - Catering - Contacts - What's New - Projects - Locos - Carriages & Wagons - Signals - History - Other - Links - Search - FAQ

 Why not become a BRPS Member? - Get more involved as a Volunteer